 I am nervous every time he gets an assignment that requires internet access because I now have to figure out how I will make it happen.

 Will I have to drive into town or Summerville to my mother's apartment so he can connect.

-When we could be in our home - Orangeburg County, 29059, woman
+When we could be in our home - Orangeburg County, 29059,

-"I am worried with more distance learning implementation, especially with unforeseen closures, that my two children could get behind on their education due to lack of access and an inability to receive or return assignments." -- Spartanburg County, 29388. man to have all the tools they need for completing schoolwork" -29420,
+"I am worried with more distance learning implementation, especially with unforeseen closures, that my two children could get behind on their education due to lack of access and an inability to receive or return assignments." -- Spartanburg County, 29388, man

-"The school district isn't the best as it is and on top of that we don't have internet to help with assignments- I feel they may drop out or fail at this rate" - Colleton County, 29435, woman
+"The school district isn't the best as it is and on top of that we don't have internet to help with assignments- I feel they may drop out or fail at this rate" - Colleton County, 29435, woman woman